 3. Yoga can help relieve stress and anxiety

 Harrison credits yoga with helping her overcome crippling anxiety attacks.
-She says she was suffering from nearly daily anxiety attacks when a doctor suggested that—in addition to medication—she try yoga.
-“Part of being in an anxiety attack is you feel like you’re out of control and you can’t get ahold of your breath” she explains.
+She says she was suffering from nearly daily anxiety attacks when a doctor suggested that—in addition to prescribed medication—she try yoga.
+“Part of being in an anxiety attack is you feel like you’re out of control and you can’t get ahold of your breath” she explained.
 “I went to yoga, and through that, learned how to control my breath.
 In learning to control my breath, I was able to control my attacks.”

 4. Yoga can help prevent burnout